gegyhamdani/fullstack-next-strapi/README.md

 ## Seeding The Data

 There are some sample data that can be used.

 In the root project, find `fullstack-cms.tar.gz` file.
-It will be use to seed our data.
+It will be use to seed the data.

 1. Open terminal and make sure the terminal is still in `backend` folder.

-2. Run the following command to seed your data:
+2. Run the following command to seed the data:

 ```bash
   npm run strapi import -- -f ../fullstack-cms.tar.gz